sgandon/katacoda-scenarios/kubernetes/steps/pods.md

 `kubectl logs hello-world`{{execute}}

+We must insist that this is a very handy command for developers, let's try to see the logs of the etc instance in the kubernetes cluster

+`kubectl logs -n kube-system etcd-master`{{execute}}

 Attach to the `hello-world` container and run `sh` (very similar to a docker exec):

 `kubectl exec -it hello-world sh`{{execute}}<br/>